-I doubt my capacity to take these tales where they deserve, to finish them to my satisfaction, to finish them at all.
-I back away from that secret corner in which they reside in shadow, and give my attention to a project folder.
-In this, my insecurities are few, and my ability to access achievement is tangible.
+But I doubt my capacity to take these tales where they deserve, to finish them to my satisfaction, to finish them at all.
+I back away from that secret corner in which they reside in shadow, and instead I give my attention to a project folder.
+In this, I am a proven commodity.

 As the second pot of morning java sputters in Mr. Coffee, I stop in front of a small rectangular mirror that hangs by a nail on the back of a door.
 It is ornately carved in gilt, not to my taste, and one of several remnants of another life that eased insecurities and worsened them, until I crawled to a ledge, caught my breath, and stared them down.

 I wipe a smudge of liner beneath my right eye.
 I push a few strands of hair away from my forehead, studying the effect, then moving them back again, covering the deepening lines.

 I turn away to fill my cup, knowing that accepting my appearance includes seeing the negatives before the positives, though I’m happy enough that I perceive the positives at all, considering the number of years that I did not.

 Doubt and insecurity can cripple us if we let them.
 So we must not let them.
 They can also motor ambitions.
 For this I am grateful.